 Neighboring Towns

-There are no significant conflicts between this plan and municipal plans either adopted or proposed in neighboring towns.
+There are no significant conflicts between this plan and municipal plans either adopted or proposed in neighboring towns at the time this Plan was written.
 At this time, no major growth is planned in neighboring towns that would impact Norwich, although slow, incremental development could have effects over time, such as increased traffic on Norwich’s roads or increased stormwater run-off and water quality degradation from developed land.

 Hartford.
 Hartford has a Municipal Plan, most recently adopted in June of 2007.
 Hartford classifies the land near the boundary with Norwich primarily as rural, except for the land near U.S. Route 5 planned for commercial/industrial use.
 Further, some land along the town line in Hartford is protected from development through conservation easements or public ownership.
 The protected and rural lands in Hartford are very compatible with this plan’s vision for Norwich’s outlying lands.
 The significant changes to Hartford’s zoning made in the mid-2000s have increased compatibility with the changes that Norwich made several years earlier, as both towns have reduced residential development densities in their rural areas and increased protection of natural resources in their development review processes.

 The land near Route 5 in Hartford is already substantially developed, and the 2010 designation of a growth center in Hartford suggests that much of the town’s growth over the next 20 years will be focused on the areas in and around the villages of Wilder, Hartford and White River Junction, south of the town line with Norwich.
-This plan envisions the Route 5 corridor in Norwich as a suitable location for higher-density or -intensity uses, including commercial activities, while recognizing that a lack of wastewater disposal capacity continues to be a limiting factor to development in this area.
 This plan recognizes that Hartford, Hanover and Lebanon will continue to be the employment and service centers of the Upper Valley.
 While Norwich desires a more sustainable future, including increasing the town’s jobs-to-residents ratio and decreasing miles driven for daily activities, the goal is not self-sufficiency at the town level.

 Sharon.
 Sharon’s town plan was most recently adopted in February of 2010.
 Sharon does not have zoning regulations, but it does have subdivision regulations.
 In its plan, Sharon continues to classify land near the Norwich boundary as rural residential or forest reserve.
 Sharon’s land use plan is compatible with this plan.
 However, as Sharon does not have zoning in place, its ability to implement its plan is constrained.
 Currently, the rate of development in Sharon is relatively low and what growth occurs causes little impact on Norwich.
-However, if conditions were to change dramatically, substantial development in Sharon would affect Norwich, particularly in the form of increased traffic on local road.
+However, if conditions were to change dramatically, substantial development in Sharon would affect Norwich, particularly in the form of increased traffic on Norwich roads.

 Thetford.
 Thetford’s town plan was most recently adopted in March 2007, and the town has had zoning and subdivision regulations since 1974.
 With the exception of a small village residential area in Union Village, the land in Thetford abutting Norwich is envisioned for traditional rural and low-density residential uses.
 Future development and population growth will be focused in Thetford’s growth centers, which include five residential villages and two hamlets.
 Thetford’s plan is compatible with this plan, which also recognizes the traditional settlement area of Union Village as a potential rural hamlet.